OnyxSkyscape/13374C4D3MY-ctf-writeups/1337_application/README.md

 I'll give a short summary of how it works, but I won't explain it in great details in this writeup (since I don't entirely understand it either), but I provided some great resources at the end of the document, you should definitely check them out.

-**TL;DR**: Return Oriented Programming works by reusing the already existing instructions in the executable, chaining them together to make them do whatever we want to, with some limitations, of course.
+**TL;DR**: Return Oriented Programming works by reusing the already existing instructions in the executable, chaining them together to make them do whatever we want them to do, with some limitations, of course.
 We call these useful instructions `gadgets`.
 The name of this technique comes from that each gadget typically ends with a return instruction.

 Now armed with this knowledge, let's make a new plan!